fullmetalbrackets/blog/src/content/blog/reverse-proxy-nginx-pihole.md

 ## Add the DNS records in Pi-Hole

-I use Pi-Hole as a network-wide DNS resolver, and you can add DNS records to point a domain at an IP address through their web UI.
+I use _Pi-Hole_ as a network-wide DNS resolver, and you can add DNS records to point a domain at an IP address through their web UI.
 It's very simple.

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
-> I will be using <code>*.home.arpa</code> (per the <a href="https://www.rfc-editor.org/rfc/rfc8375.html" target="_target">RFC recommendation</a> for home networks) and not worrying about HTTPS at this time, but this portion of the instructions are identical even if using your own domain with HTTPS.
+> I will be using <code>*.home.arpa</code> (per the <a href="https://www.rfc-editor.org/rfc/rfc8375.html" target="_target">RFC recommendation</a> for home networks) and not worrying about HTTPS at this time.
+See <a href="/blog/reverse-proxy-using-nginx-pihole-cloudflare">this blog post about setup Nginx Proxy Manager for HTTPS with a custom domain</a>.

 1. Click on **Local DNS** on the sidebar, then click on **DNS Records**.
-2. On the **Domain:** form, type in the URL you want to use, e.g. `subdomain.home.arpa`.
+2. On the **Domain:** form, type in the full subdomain and domain you want to use, e.g. `plex.home.arpa`.
-3. On the **IP address** form, type in the IP address of the server running Nginx Proxy Manager -- in my case that's `192.168.0.100`, which I will use in all examples.
+3. On the **IP address** form, type in the _IP address of the server running Nginx Proxy Manager_ -- in my case that's `192.168.0.100`, which I will use in all examples.
 4. Click the **Add** button and wait a moment until it shows up in the list of local domains below.

-Repeat this for each domain you want to add, always using the IP address of the server running Nginx Proxy Manager, **NOT** the IP of the service you are proxying.
+**Repeat this for each domain you want to add**, always using the IP address of the server running Nginx Proxy Manager, **NOT** the IP of the service you are proxying.
 This is important!
 For the services I want to proxy, I did this:

 - Domain: `omv.home.arpa`, IP Address: `192.168.0.100`
 - Domain: `plex.home.arpa`, IP Address: `192.168.0.100`